Syi-I/FlatLights-Wiki/en_us/Enchantments.md

-This is a list of all the enchantments that FlatLights adds.
+This is a list of all the enchantments that Flat Lights adds.

 ## Pages in this category:
 - ![](https://github.com/Electroblob77/Wizardry/blob/1.12.2/src/main/resources/assets/ebwizardry/textures/blocks/arcane_workbench_top.png) [[Black Hand | Black-Hand]]